symsoft/ecc-api-guide/list-subscriptions.md

 Subscriptions can be retrieved by issuing a GET request on the _/ecc/v1/subscriptions_ path.

-The response contains of a list of Subscriptions with the following fields populated per subscription:
+The response contains a list of Subscriptions with the following fields populated per subscription:

 * msisdn
 * iccid